makofane41/task_tracking_portal/README.md

 - Python 3.10 or later installed.
 - Pip installed.
-- currently  sqlite3 running , MySQL database server running optional, dialect can be changed to  .
+- currently  sqlite3 running, dialect can be changed

 ## Running the application